WhiteCoreSim/WhiteCore-Dev/README.md

 # WhiteCore Sim

 *NOTE:
- As of Version 0.9.3, it's advised to *nix users to use a Mono version higher then 3.2.8, following a report about  GC.Collect() not cleaning up memory correctly.
-The most current version of Mono is 3.10 (Released 4th November 2014)
+ As of Version 0.9.3, it's advised to Linux users to use a Mono version higher then 3.2.8, following a report about  GC.Collect() not cleaning up memory correctly.
+The most current version of Mono is 3.10 (Released 4th November 2014)*

 *NOTE:
  As of Version 0.9.2, the WhiteCore repository format has changed.